rbose3/Telegram-Integration-Quickstarts/Course_1_Deploy_A_Telegram_Web_App/README.md

 ---

+Turn any Web App into a Telegram Web App (TWA).

-With Telegram’s Web Apps (TWAs), you can extend your web app's reach by integrating directly within Telegram.
+With Telegram’s Web Apps, you can extend your web app's reach by integrating directly within Telegram.

 This quickstart guide walks you through turning any web app into a TWA using [BotFather](https://t.me/BotFather) in a few straightforward steps.